iSignal/yugabyte-db/docs/content/stable/api/ysql/the-sql-language/ddl-behavior/catalog-cache.md

 ### Scenarios

 1. **Initial queries on a new connection are slow.** The effect on slow initial queries during cache warmup may be particularly significant on multi-region clusters (where the master leader is far away from the postgres backend) or when the client does not have a steady pool of connections that are being reused.
-   1. To confirm that catalog caching is the cause of this, see the section [Confirming that catalog cache misses are a root cause of latency / load](#confirming-that-catalog-cache-misses-are-a-root-cause-of-latency-/-load)
+   1. To confirm that catalog caching is the cause of this, see the section [Confirming that catalog cache misses are a root cause of latency](#confirming-that-catalog-cache-misses-are-a-root-cause-of-latency)
    2. See [Connection pooling](#connection-pooling) and [Preload additional system tables](#preload-additional-system-tables) for possible solutions.
 2. **High CPU load on yb-master leader**.
 If the client does not have a steady pool of connections, the resulting connection churn may cause load on the yb-master leader as these caches are warmed up repeatedly on each new postgres connection.
-   1. To confirm that catalog caching is the cause of this, see the section [Confirming that catalog cache misses are a root cause of latency / load](#confirming-that-catalog-cache-misses-are-a-root-cause-of-latency-/-load).
+   1. To confirm that catalog caching is the cause of this, see the section [Confirming that catalog cache misses are a root cause of latency](#confirming-that-catalog-cache-misses-are-a-root-cause-of-latency).
    2. See [Connection pooling](#connection-pooling), [Tserver response cache](#tserver-response-cache) and [Preload additional system tables](#preload-additional-system-tables) for possible solutions.
 3. On the flip side, preloading of caches after a DDL change may cause **memory spikes on postgres backends or out of memory (OOM) events**.
    1. To confirm that catalog caching is the cause of this, correlate the time when DDLs were run ([Write RPCs on yb-master](../../../../launch-and-manage/monitor-and-alert/metrics/ybmaster/#:~:text=handler_latency_yb_tserver_TabletServerService_Write)) to the time of the OOM event or a spike in [postgres RSS metrics](../../../../preview/yugabyte-platform/alerts-monitoring/anywhere-metrics/#per-process).